Rheum

-Rheum (/ruːm/; from Greek: ῥεῦμα rheuma 'a flowing, rheum') is a thin mucus naturally discharged from the eyes, nose, or mouth, often during sleep (cf. mucopurulent discharge).
+Rheum (/ruːm/; from Greek: ῥεῦμα rheuma 'a flowing, rheum') is a thin mucus naturally discharged from the eyes, nose, or mouth, often during sleep (contrast with mucopurulent discharge).
 Rheum dries and gathers as a crust in the corners of the eyes or the mouth, on the eyelids, or under the nose.
 It is formed by a combination of mucus (in the case of the eyes, consisting of mucin discharged from the cornea or the conjunctiva), nasal mucus, blood cells, skin cells, or dust.

 Rheum from the eyes is particularly common.
-Dried rheum near the eyes is commonly called 'sleep', 'sleepy-seeds', 'sleepy buds', 'sleepy bugs', 'sleepy sand', 'sleepy winks', 'eye boogers', 'Sandman's sand', 'eye goop', 'sleepy dust', 'sleepies', 'eye gunk', 'eye crust', 'sleepy men', 'crusties', 'dozy dust', or 'sleepy dirt'.
+Dried rheum near the eyes is commonly called 'sleep', 'sleepy-seeds', 'sleepy buds', 'sleepy sand', 'eye boogers', 'eye goop', 'sleepies', or 'eye gunk'.
 When the individual is awake, blinking of the eyelid causes rheum to be washed away with tears via the nasolacrimal duct.
 The absence of this action during sleep, however, results in a small amount of dry rheum accumulating in corners of the eye.
-A parent or pet owner may notice the collection of rheum on children and pets they care for.